-IOC president quickly corrects slip up in Olympic pep talk
+IOC’s Bach slips up and refers to Japanese as ‘Chinese’

 “Our common target is safe and secure games for everybody; for the athletes, for all the delegations, and most importantly also for the Chinese people — Japanese people,” Bach said, catching his mistake quickly.

 Bach’s comments in the briefing were interpreted from English to Japanese, but the slip was not included in the interpretations.
-Still, much of the Japanese media quickly reported it and there was backlash on social media.
+Still, the Japanese media quickly reported it and there was backlash on social media.

+Bach ended his speech with a Japanese phrase: “Gambari mashou,” which translates as “Let’s do our best.”

 Bach’s visit on Tuesday coincided with the official opening of the Olympic Village on Tokyo Bay.
 Organizers did not offer an immediate count of how many athletes were on hand.